 Cryptography: Tokenization goes hand-in-hand with cryptography—it’s like peanut-butter and jelly.
 Tokenization enlists cryptography to secure the information in transit, and uses randomization to ensure each token is unique.
 In Dwolla’s case strict, standards-based cryptography is in place.

 At Dwolla, protecting our users and ensuring the best security possible is of the highest importance.
-To learn more about Dwolla’s secure solutions, reach out.
+Interested in how your business could be utilizing the Access API within your platform or application?
+Reach out to our sales team.